py2ai/py2ai.github.io/_posts/2021-02-24-How-to-send-audio-from-PyAudio-over-socket.md

 Hi!
 Let's say we have an audio file (.wav), and we want to send it to the client so that the client can listen the stream as a playback in real-time.
 For this purpose we require PyAudio and socket programming.
 PyAudio enriches Python bindings for PortAudio, the cross-platform audio I/O library.
-With PyAudio, we can easily use Python to play and record audio on a variety of platforms, such as GNU/Linux, Microsoft Windows, and Apple Mac OS X / macOS.
+We will first make codes for the TCP and then go on with the UDP.
+But before that, please install PyAudio.
 If you can't install it using pip installer, then please go this [link](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio) and download the ```.whl``` according to your Python version.
 For instance if you are using Python 3.6 then you need to download this ```PyAudio‑0.2.11‑cp36‑cp36m‑win_amd64.whl ```.
 After that go to the location of this download and open up the power shell or terminal and use the command below: